ModCloth: Fit for Me

-Fit for Me is a feature on the ModCloth app, which allows users to see suggestions for clothing that will fit their exact body shape based on other users’ reviews.
+Fit for Me is a feature on the ModCloth app, which allows users to see suggestions for clothing that will fit their exact body shape based on other user reviews.
 Users input their own body measurements when they leave a review for a previously purchased product.
-Fit for Me uses this data to generate specific clothing recommendations depending on the user’s measurements.
+Fit for Me uses this data to generate specific clothing recommendations depending on the user's measurements.

 Be The Buyer

 In 2009, ModCloth ran the Be the Buyer program, which allowed users to decide which clothing designs would be produced and sold by ModCloth.
-Users voted on clothing samples via an online tradeshow.
-If a certain product received a large enough quantity of votes, it would be pushed to production and available for purchase on ModCloth’s website.
+Users voted on clothing samples via a virtual tradeshow.
+If a certain product received a large enough quantity of votes, it would be pushed to production and available for purchase on ModCloth's website.
 Using this model, ModCloth became the first retailer to supplement an existing business model with crowdsourcing efforts.

 Make the Cut

 ModCloth ran the Make the Cut contest in 2012, where ModCloth created products based on consumer ideas.
 Customers were invited to submit clothing sketches, which were voted on by other users.
-The contest winners had their sketches adapted into real clothing for the spring line, with each Make the Cut garment product featuring the artist’s name printed on the label.
+The contest winners had their sketches adapted into real clothing for the spring line, with each Make the Cut garment product featuring the artist's name printed on the label.